AlanCoding/collection-dependencies-demo/sniff_req/README.md

 Because of the isolation fallback, this causes the script to take a very long time with all the ACD collections, on the order of 15 minutes.

+Note that these counts changed as I effectively found out where to get the correct module loader.
+That changed the counts:

+ - Ansible actual collection loader 3940
+ - Direct python import 325
+ - Import in subprocess to obtain isolation 198

+this also dropped the time down to 1 min and 16 seconds.